 What can I ask my Buddy, with what questions should I go to the International Office?

-You can ask her/him everything in connection with the life in Ulm, the Hochschule, e.g. where to get a haircut or a good coffee.
+You can ask her/him everything in connection with the life in Ulm and the university e.g. where to get a haircut or a good coffee.
 Everything that is official or related to your studies will be answered at the International Office. (dormitory, health insurance, visa, banking, registration, academic matters ...)

 If I don't get along with my Buddy or if he doesn't answer when I have a question, what do I do?